Creamy Vegan Cauliflower Soup (high-protein recipe!)

 One of the great things about this dish is that it’s such an easy recipe.
 We’re using really basic ingredients that when combined create a tasty meal for lunch or weeknight dinner.

-Our soup is full of healthy plant protein to help keep you feeling full and happy between meals.
+Our soup is full of healthy plant protein to help keep you feeling full and happy between meals (as are the rest of these incredible high protein vegan meals!).

 Being on a vegetarian or vegan diet requires gaining protein from non-meat sources as we know.
 Two of the best ways to do this is by consuming pulses and nuts.